Site icon Best Excel Tutorial

 To find the skewness in Excel, please prepare some data tables.

-Calculate Skewness using SKEW function
+Calculate Skewness using the SKEW function

 Excel provides a SKEW function.
 Syntax is: